tentone/enva-xr/README.md

 - Install dependencies from NPM by running `npm install` and start the code running `npm run start`

-## Usage
+## Usage Example

  - Bellow is a simple usage example of the library the `ARRenderer` is responsible for most of the work required to setup the AR scene.
  - The `ARRenderer` receives a configuration object that indicates wich WebXR features should be enabled.
- - To enable AR rendering on existing `three.js` materials the `AugmentedMaterial` class should be used to transform regular materials into AR materials.
+ - To enable AR rendering on existing `three.js` materials the `AugmentedMaterial.transform()` method should be used to transform regular materials into AR materials.
+ - The example bellow demonstrates how to create a simple AR scene with occlusion and lighting enabled.
+ - `LightProbe` object replicates the envornment lighting and position main light source position and direction.
+Internaly contains a three.js LightProbe and DirectionalLight with shadow casting enabled by default.

 ``` typescript
 const renderer = new ARRenderer({